mered0th/meredoth-site/_posts/2022-01-10-Encapsulation-of-primitives-and-checked-operator-overloading.md

 ---
 layout: post
-title: "Encapsulation of primitive types and checked operator overloading in C# 11."
+title: "Encapsulation of primitive types and checked operator overloading in C# 11"
-summary: "How to encapsulate primitive types to leverage static type safety and overload checked operators to catch bugs faster in development build."
+summary: "How to encapsulate primitive types to leverage static type safety and overload checked operators to catch bugs faster in development build"
 date: '2023-01-10'
 category: C#
 thumbnail: /assets/img/posts/c-sharp-logo.png